ChristinaChina/mywebsite/content/en/CV/_index.md

 - Assistant to the Organiser, <a href='https://www.tencentcloud.com/act/pro/2024gdes' target="_blank">Tencent Global Digital Ecosystem Summit</a >, September, 2024

 ## Research Experiences
-- Digital Media Culture Lab, Shenzhen University
+- Digital Media Culture Lab, Shenzhen University, Feburary,2023 - August, 2024
-   - Student Research Assistant, Feburary,2023 - August, 2024
+   - Student Research Assistant
       - Participated in four research projects focusing on media discourse and national narratives.
 My main work covered the entire research process, including literature review, data collection/interviews, empirical analysis, and final writing revisions.These projects gave me a broad understanding of communication dynamics, improved my knowledge of different research methods, and confirmed my decision to focus on qualitative research.
-In addition to my advisor Jiang CHANG, the project faculty includes Wensen HUANG (assistant professor at Shenzhen University) and Hao TIAN (Young Associate Research Fellow at Fudan University).
+In addition to my advisor Jiang CHANG, the project faculty includes Naipeng CHAO (distinguished professor) and Wensen HUANG (assistant professor at Shenzhen University).
       - Managed the influential academic public platform “Media Culture Review” launched by my advisor, and as of August 2024, the account has 27,674 subscribers in China.
 Through this training, I have developed a better cademic taste for the research directions of digital media culture and digital journalism, opened up international perspectives and learned to keep a close eye on international cutting-edge developments and seminars.
       - Assisted my advisor in the revision of academic papers and research proposals, ensuring clarity, coherence, and adherence to academic publishing standards, which helps me a lot about English academic writing skills.

 - National Survey Reseach Center, Renmin University of China, April - September, 2021
    - Remote telephone interviewer
       - Participated in interviews for five of China’s larger research projects, including topics such as the Winter Olympics, carbon neutrality, and student employment.Through these projects, I learned the importance of scheduling interviews and being sincere, polite, and confident.
 This experience helped me build a strong foundation for conducting interviews in my qualitative research.
       - Learned and mastered STATA and SPSS data analysis software to analyze the results of some of the questionnaires, enriching my better knowledge of statistics and data analysis ability, so that I can be more smooth when reading academic articles on related methods.

 ## Awards and Fellowships